vedi/restifizer/README.md

  * data population - you can easily define what the additional data should fetched and populated (JOIN) in your resource.

-> Such features on one hand allow your service to be developed extremely fast, but on other hand you always should remember, you need to solve all possible performance imapacts before comming production.
+> Such features on one hand allow your service to be developed extremely fast, but on other hand you always should remember, you need to solve all possible performance impacts before coming production.
-For example you sould allow filtering by indexed fields only.
+For example you should allow filtering by indexed fields only.
 By default it's allowed for each ones.

 ## Resources